kailash-manasarovar/statement/docs/timeline/2023/august.md

 - The guide met me at the trekking shop in Cauterets and off we went.
 - We drove to Viscos village and parked at the ski lift and started our ascent.
-- This was a *massive* short cut, by the way.
+- This was a *massive* short cut, by the way, like half the day just chopped off; the guide cost EUR 250 for the day.
 - Something was making me feel extraordinarily sexually aroused that afternoon.
 - Would the guide and I be needing our strength, later on?
 - I had my mobile with me, on, and this was the first moment I suspected (or felt I had proof of) sub-audio hacking for emotional manipulation, using I suspect my own orgasm sounds plus trigger frequencies played back to me.